zendesk/curly/README.md

 Now, if the version of `Posts::CommentPresenter` is bumped, the cache keys for both presenters would change.
 You can register any number of view paths with `depends_on`.

+If you use [Cache Digests](https://github.com/rails/cache_digests), Curly will automatically provide a list of dependencies.
+This will allow you to deploy changes to your templates and have the relevant caches automatically expire.

 Thanks
 ------